XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/xchainaddaccountcreateattestation.md

 ---
 html: xchainaddaccountcreateattestation.html
 parent: transaction-types.html
+seo:
-blurb: The `XChainAddAccountCreateAttestation` transaction provides an attestation from a witness server that a `XChainAccountCreateCommit` transaction occurred on the other chain.
+    description: The `XChainAddAccountCreateAttestation` transaction provides an attestation from a witness server that a `XChainAccountCreateCommit` transaction occurred on the other chain.
 labels:
   - Interoperability
 status: not_enabled